AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/tips-tricks.md

 If you need to run a command such as  `<magentoCLI command="config:set" />`, do not hardcode paths and values to the command.
 Rather, create an appropriate `ConfigData.xml` file, which contains the required parameters for running the command.
-It will simplify the future maintenance of tests.
+It will simplify the future maintanence of tests.

  <span style="color:green">
 GOOD: